Lookfar-Backstrap/backstrap/README_backstrap_classic.md

 *NOTE: These files are overwritten in Backstrap Server updates.
 Any changes you make will be clobbered.

 __Extension files__ are editable files which extend some of the Core files.  accessControl.js, dataAccess.js, and utilities.js are injected into controller files on instantiation, and you can add your own functions to these classes using accessControl_ext.js, dataAccess_ext.js, and utilities_ext.js.
-Those functions will then be available by calling this.accessControl.extension.yourFunction(), this.dataAccess.extension.yourFunction(), or this.utilities.extension.yourFunction().
+Those functions will then be available by calling accessControl.extension.yourFunction(), dataAccess.extension.yourFunction(), or utilities.extension.yourFunction().
+You may also notice an additional file with "_ext" in the name Endpoints_ext.json is both an extension file and a configuration file.
+It is an extension of Endpoints_in.json which contains information about the system generated endpoints and it's a configuration file which contains information on endpoints defined by you.
 There is more information on using Extension files in following sections.

-__Data & Utility Services__ are user defined files injected into `dataAccess` and `utilities` respectively.
-Functions you add to your service files will be available by calling this.dataAccess.yourServiceFile.yourFunction() or this.utilities.yourServiceFile.yourFunction().
-There is more information on using Services files in following sections.

 __Configuration files__ include
 - `Settings.json` - the fundamentals: server port, timeout, auth headers, email account options, etc.
 - `Security.json` - define user roles for the api and what areas, controllers, methods each role may access.
+- `Models.json` - describe your models.
 - `Endpoints_in.json / Endpoints.json` - describes all API endpoints and their parameters.

 All of these files are editable except `Endpoints_in.json`.
 Instead use `Endpoints.json`.
 There is more specific information on Configuration files in following sections.